ESPRider/MoveToNewFolder/README.md

 Works from anywhere in Windows Explorer

 ✅ Quick Win Features to Highlight
-✅ Adds a custom "Move To Folder" in right-click > Send To ✅ Lightweight, portable, zero bloat
+✅ Adds a custom "Move To Folder"
+✅ Lightweight, portable, zero bloat
 ✅ Easy to configure or edit folders
 ---